Real-Time Simulation

 point3d max_corner = box.max_corner();

-// Update position using velocity * time step
+// Update the box position using velocity * delta time

 for (int i = 0; i < 3; ++i) {